SEB-9-BH/first-react-lesson/function-components/README.md

 > 🧠 Markup inside of the `return` statement is what will be displayed to the user.

 Note that the markup we add goes inside of a `return`.
 It is also surrounded by `( )` because we've split what will be returned across multiple lines.
-Without the parenthesis, code on lines after the return would be ignored.
+Without the parenthesis, code on lines after the `return` would be ignored.

 ### Step 3: Export the function

 React uses [ES Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) syntax for importing and exporting files. `export default` allows us to denote a main function in a file to export, which can then be imported in other files.

 ### Step 4: Importing/using the component

 With the component exported we can now use it anywhere in our application.
-We're already using it in the `src/main.jsx` file, let's check it out:
+We're already importing and using it in the `src/main.jsx` file, let's check it out:

 ```jsx
 // src/main.jsx